tahoe-lafs/magic-folder/docs/downloader.rst

 - ``content``: (optional) a read-only link to the actual content of this Snapshot.
 If there is no such link, this is a deletion snapshot.
-In its metadata is a ``magic_folder`` key which is a dict
-  containing:
+- ``metadata``: information about the Snapshot, a capability pointing to a JSON dict containing:
   - ``snapshot_version``: 1 currently
   - ``name``: the name of this snapshop (a mangled relative path)
-  - ``author_signature``: base64-encoded signature (optional)
-  (XXX maybe we want a separate capability pointer to the metadata because if the content is missing, we don't haev anywhere to put the signature for deletion snapshots)
-- ``author``: a read-only link to author information, which is JSON which deserializes to a dict containing:
+  - ``author``: a dict containing:
-  - ``name``: the name this device is assigned
+    - ``name``: arbitrary name
-  - ``verify_key``: base64-encoded public-key of the device
+    - ``verify_key``: base64-encoded public key of the author
+  - additionally, in the metadata for this metadata-capability is a ``magic_folder`` dict with the following keys:
+    - ``author_signature``: base64-encoded signature which signs the
+      content-capability, metadata-capability and name
 - ``parent0..parentN``: any number of parents, each a read-only link to another Snapshot.
 With no parent, this is the first version of a file.
 Otherwise, it is a modification.
 If there are two or more